 Two Types of Louisiana Last Will and Testaments

-There are two types of Last Will and Testaments under Louisiana law: the Olographic Testament (handwritten) and Notarial Testament.
+There are a few types of Last Will and Testaments under Louisiana law with the most common being the Olographic Testament (handwritten) and Notarial Testament.
+You have probably seen both types of wills in Louisiana as one is simply handwritten and the other is typed and notarized.
 The rules for each must be followed exactly for your Last Will and Testament to be held valid.
 No matter which type of will is chosen, it must be made by the testator or person for whom the will is intended.
 You can’t have someone make a will on your behalf and you can’t have a joint will such as a wife and husband.

 There are obvious reasons why Louisiana law doesn’t allow someone to “take out” a will for someone else.
 This could lead to bad dealings and is the reason Louisiana law requires the will be made by the testator.